cecilia-ofori/Try-again/solution.md

     11. git push (Push Changes to Remote)
 1.      git pull (Pull Changes from  Remote)
 2.      git fetch (fetches  Changes from Remote)
+3.

+git merge: Merging Changes

+git merge combines the histories of two branches, creating a new commit on the target branch (usually main or master) that links both branches together.